SD › Singapore › Best Hotels

 • Best Hotel: Raffles

 • Hotel Near Airport: Capri

 The 14 Best Hotels in Singapore

 1. Raffles – Colonial District

-Singapore’s most famous hotel, a 19th century heritage icon and national monument.
-Opened in 1887 by Armenian hoteliers, 5-star Raffles is a magnificent throwback to Singapore’s colonial heyday, with smartly-uniformed Sikhs guarding the front entrance, neo-Renaissance architecture, ornate wrought-iron portico and each of its 103 suites conveying Old World splendor.
-Guests are attended to by personal butlers, and welcomed with the hotel’s signature Singapore Sling cocktails.
-All suites are spacious, and come with king-sized beds, antique furnishings, and marble bathrooms.
+Singapore’s most famous hotel, a 19th-century heritage icon, and national monument.
+Opened in 1887 by Armenian hoteliers, 5-star Raffles is a magnificent throwback to Singapore’s colonial heyday, with smartly-uniformed Sikhs guarding the front entrance, neo-Renaissance architecture, ornate wrought-iron portico, and each of its 103 suites conveying Old World splendor.
+Guests are attended to by personal butlers and welcomed with the hotel’s signature Singapore Sling cocktails.
+All suites are spacious and come with king-sized beds, antique furnishings, and marble bathrooms.
 (My favorites are the Personality Suites that pay tribute to renowned individuals linked with the hotel’s history, from Ava Gardner to Rudyard Kipling.)
 Excellent dining options include a fantastic North Indian buffet at Tiffin Room and refined French fare at Raffles Grill.
-The Long Bar and the Long Bar Steakhouse are scheduled to reopen in 2018.
+The Long Bar and the Long Bar Steakhouse were refurbished in 2018.
 Rejuvenating spa and extensive shopping onsite.

 Nearest transport: City Hall MRT